eionblanc/quantum-docs/articles/optimization-grouped-term.md

 Some optimization problems bear cost functions with grouped terms, which we can represent with the `GroupedTerm` object.
 To create a `GroupedTerm` object, specify the following parameters:

 - `term_type`: This corresponds to the type of grouped term; this parameter should be a member of the `GroupType` enum class.
-Currently, only squared linear combination terms (specified via `GroupType.squared_linear_combination`) are enabled.
 - `terms`: This corresponds to the list of monomial terms comprising the grouped term argument; each element of this list should be a `Term` object.
 - `c`: This corresponds to the lead coefficient.